-9 See the treatment of this topic by John Carriero in Descartes and the Autonomy of the Human Understanding (1990).
+9 See the treatment of this topic by John Carriero in Descartes and the Autonomy of the Human Understanding (New York & London: Garland Publishing, 1990).

-the changes imagined with the corporeal imagination or perceived with the senses is not conceived by Descartes as the apprehension of an attribute abstracted from qualities sensed or imagined in the piece of wax.
-However, in order to differentiate intellectual from sensible apprehension, it is not enough to divorce intellectual ideas from any causal relation to the senses and postulate that their origin is to be found in our minds (as bestowed by God with innate ideas).
+relation to the senses and postulate that their origin is to be found in our minds (as bestowed by God with innate ideas).
 10 For the innateness of the ideas involved in intellectual apprehension does not guarantee that the intellectual mode of apprehension is radically different from the sensible mode in the kind of justification it provides.
 11

 What should the characterization of intellectual apprehension be, if it is to leave behind the clues afforded by sensible apprehension and it is not to be reduced to a claim about a distinctive origin of the ideas thus apprehended?
-Descartes explicitly includes in the apprehension of what is
+Descartes explicitly includes in the apprehension of what is possible or impossible, for example, the grasping of the logical relation of contradiction; yet, he does not exploit this feature in order to demarcate intellectual apprehension: